 At the discretion of the assigned academic advisor, transient students may be allowed to take a full load of courses while enrolled at Texas Tech.
 Students taking courses at an international location of Texas Tech University will be allowed to enroll in a maximum of 18 hours per term.

-Transient students who decide that they wish to pursue a degree from Texas Tech University must apply as degree-seeking students and meet all applicable admission criteria.
-There is no guarantee that courses taken as a transient student will apply toward the degree.
+Transient students who decide to pursue a degree from Texas Tech University must apply as a degree-seeking student and meet all application admission criteria, including the payment of an application fee and the provision of all official transcripts from all previously enrolled institutions.
+There is no guarantee that courses taken as a transient student will apply toward a degree.

 Students who were previously enrolled at Texas Tech University will find application materials and deadlines at www.gototexastech.com.
 Official transcripts from all institutions attended subsequent to Texas Tech University enrollment must be submitted prior to the application deadline.
 A minimum 2.0 GPA on coursework taken since leaving Texas Tech University is required for consideration for readmission.
-Students who were on probation, suspension, or second/subsequent suspension, and are returning to Texas Tech University should refer to the admission criteria under "Scholastic Probation and Suspension" listed in the Undergraduate Academics section of the Texas Tech University Undergraduate/Graduate Catalog.
+Students seeking to return to Texas Tech University should refer to the admissions criteria listed in the Undergraduate Academic Status section of the Texas Tech University Undergraduate/Graduate Catalog.

 04 Audit Services